-Enable macOS firewall stealth mode to prevent unsolicited network discovery probes on untrusted networks
+Enable macOS firewall stealth mode to silently drop network reconnaissance probes and enforce CIS control 2.5.4.2

 Consider Worklets your easy button